 - Guide 1: How to Remove Zlob Trojan from Windows.

-- Guide 2: Get rid of Zlob Trojan from Mac OS X.
+- Guide 2: Get rid of Zlob Trojan on Mac OS X.

-- Guide 3: Remove Zlob Trojan from Google Chrome.
+- Guide 3: Remove Zlob Trojan in Google Chrome.

 - Guide 4: Erase Zlob Trojan from Mozilla Firefox.